argoproj/argo-events/docs/tutorials/02-parameterization.md

 **_Note_**: If you define both the `contextKey` and `dataKey` within a parameter, then the `dataKey` takes the precedence.

+**_Note_**: When `useRawData` is not specified or explicitly set to false, the parameter will resolve to a string type.
+When `useRawData` is set to true, a number, boolean, json or string parameter may be resolved.

 ### Default Values

 Each parameter comes with an option to configure the default value.
 This is specially